Answers to Common Questions

 Am I required to raise my home, and if so, by how much?

-In the future, FEMA will release new Flood Insurance Rate Maps (FIRMs) that incorporate the recently released advisory data, which may result in new, higher flood elevations or risk zones than shown on the currently effective FIRM for your community.
+In the future, FEMA will release new Flood Insurance Rate Maps (FIRMs) that incorporate the recently released flood hazard data, which may result in new, higher flood elevations or risk zones than shown on the currently effective FIRM for your community.
 Once communities adopt the new FIRMs, the new elevations and zones will affect both building requirements and flood insurance premiums.

 Back to top